tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/内核功能/内核版本更新动态_intl_en.md

 #### Fixes
 - Fixed the issue where the process crashed during OPEN TABLE due to incorrect index structure mapping.
-- Fixed the issue where read-only instance replication was exceptional during XA transaction rollback.
+- Fixed the issue where read-only instance replication was abnormal during XA transaction rollback.
 - Fixed the issue where startup crashed when binlog replication was started in a read-only instance.
 - Fixed the memory leak caused by FLUSH LOGS.
 - Fixed the shutdown failure of `mysqladmin shutdown`.